 Top 10 Bosnian War Facts

 - On April 6, 1992, the Serbs began the Siege of Sarajevo, which lasted until Feb.
 29, 1996.
 The Serbian paramilitary forces began the siege by holding positions inside the city and in the hills surrounding Sarajevo.
-By the first week of May, the Serbs had surrounded the whole city, which cut Sarajevo off from food, medicine, water, electricity, fuel and other supplies.
+By the first week of May, the Serbs had surrounded the whole city.
+This cut Sarajevo off from food, medicine, water, electricity, fuel and other supplies.
 The Serbs began firing on Sarajevo with advanced artillery but faced heavy defense from those mobilized with weapons within the city.
 Because the Serbs were facing opposition, they began to terrorize the city with intense gunfire and snipers.
 The Siege of Sarajevo lasted for 47 months and remains the longest siege in modern history.

 - With Sarajevo, as well as several other cities isolated by force, the supply of food, utilities and communication became extremely limited and spread thin throughout the territory.
-This caused many cases of malnutrition and many citizens lost an average of up to 33 pounds while some others lost their lives due to lack of access to supplies.
+This caused many cases of malnutrition and many citizens lost up to 33 pounds while some others lost their lives due to lack of access to supplies.

 - Although the U.N.
-Protection Force sent troops to supervise humanitarian aid and protect declared safe areas, the U.N. overall refused to intercede in the Bosnian War.
+Protection Force occasionally sent troops to supervise humanitarian aid and protect declared safe areas, the U.N. overall refused to intercede in the Bosnian War.

 - Throughout the Bosnian War, more than 250,000 people lost their lives and many more were displaced from their homes.